claudiusask/xdebug_wordpress_docker/README.md

 > Run and Open the project in VSCode inside Windows 10 host machine not WSL2.

-> Use https://github.com/silverfoxy/wsl2_host_ip for WSL2 auto IP Address update.
+> Use https://github.com/silverfoxy/wsl2_host_ip for WSL2 auto IP Address update on every restart of Win-10.